issr3/d2l-en/chapter_introduction/index.md

 for addressing *how many?* questions, lots of problems do not fit comfortably in this template.
-Consider, for example, a bank that wants to develop a check scanning feature for its mobile app.
+Consider, for example, a bank that wants to develop a cheque scanning feature for its mobile app.
-Ideally, the customer would simply snap a photo of a check and the app would automatically recognize the text from the image.
+Ideally, the customer would simply snap a photo of a cheque and the app would automatically recognize the text from the image.
 Assuming that we had some ability to segment out image patches